Rendang Daging Iris

 • kosher salt1 tsp

-• palm sugar1 tsp
+• palm sugar or brown sugar1 tsp

 • unsweetened desiccated coconut1/2 cup